tindandelion/rust-text-compression/_posts/2025-01-12-profiling-with-flamegraphs.md

 # The verdict

 So, what does this flamegraph tell us?
 Well, the picture is pretty clear: [`SubstringLedger::find_longest_match()`][substring-ledger-longest-match] is the culprit.
 Essentially, we're spending most of the time sorting the substrings by length.
-There must be a better way to do that, and I'm going to tackle that as the next step.
+There must be a better way to do that, and I'm going to tackle that as the [next step][next-step].